Question: How do you minimise value and maximise pain in a project?

 Every change you make, every config adjustment, every new business process or business unit change or any change that impacts the way you work with your existing SAP ECC system will in some way impact your migration plan for S/4HANA.
-If you are not thinking how this decision will improve my chance of migrating to S/4HANA, then chances are you are making the future migration of S/4HANA harder.
+If you are not thinking about how this decision will improve my chance of migrating to S/4HANA, then the chances are you're making the future migration of S/4HANA harder.
 Even the growth of the database will make a difference, so putting off that archive project or data/information lifecycle project will have an impact.

 I remember visiting Maplin back in 2011.
 I was surprised to see how little was being invested in IT modernisation.
 I suspect the contacts I met were frustrated too!.
 I was sad when Maplin shut down, but not surprised.